 Silverfish (Lepisma saccharina) are a common sight, especially in older properties.

-The silverfish belongs to a group of wingless insects called Bristletails that number around 600 species ranging form 15 - 25mm in size and as its common name suggests, it is silver and fish like in the way that it moves across a surface.
+The Silverfish belongs to a group of wingless insects called Bristletails that number around 600 species ranging from 15 - 25mm in size and as its common name suggests, it is silver and fish like in the way that it moves across a surface.

-The Silverfish is often a warning because they feed on the waste of other animals, especially the droppings of rats, mice and birds.
-Silverfish are there because the environment favours them.
+The Silverfish is often a warning because they feed on the waste of other animals, especially the droppings of rats, mice, and birds.
+Silverfish are there because the environment favors them.
 They need to feed, and you need to begin looking at what that source of food is.

-The places you are most likely to see them are in drying rooms, bathrooms (especially under baths) and other places where they like a mixture of warmth, high humidity and low light.
+The places you are most likely to see them are in drying rooms, bathrooms (especially under baths) and other areas where they like a mixture of warmth, high humidity, and low light.